 - Rebalance fluid and electrolyte levels

-- Intake essential nutrients for muscle repair
+- Take in essential nutrients for muscle repair

-Complex Carbohydrates
+1. Reach for Complex Carbohydrates

-Consume a carbohydrate snack as soon as possible after a race.
+- Eat a carbohydrate snack as soon as possible after a race.

-Our Recommendation: Eat 1-1.2 grams of carbohydrates per kg of body weight per hour for the first 4 hours after a half-marathon.
+My recommendation as a sports dietician: Eat 1-1.2 grams of carbohydrates per kg of body weight per hour for the first 4 hours after a half-marathon.

-Fluids and Electrolytes
+2. Drink Fluids With Electrolytes

 No matter how much Gatorade you smash into your mouth during your race, you will finish your half marathon in a fluid-depleted state.